 Short-Term and Long-Term Deployments

 For military service members, the possibility of deployment is part of the job, but academic and administrative support can help in the process.
 Before their departure, deployed military students should consider various academic and financial details.
-Suppose most of a student’s coursework is already complete.
-In that case, top-performing students can ask their professors to post their grade as it currently stands.
+For example, if most of a student’s coursework is already complete, top-performing students can ask their professors to post their grade as it currently stands.

 Receiving a grade of incomplete is another option and is given at an instructor’s discretion.
 An incomplete grade allows military students the chance to finish course requirements later.
 Before being deployed, students should also consult administrators regarding financial aid.